 - 1.1 The department arranges an information meeting for students and informs them about the routines and process surrounding writing a thesis.
 The department then publishes the available projects in the Collaboration Portal.
 Deadlines for arranging information meetings and publishing projects are shown in Table 1. - 1.2 Students shall apply for three projects in prioritised order or register their own project, i.e. projects students have found themselves, in the Collaboration Portal.
 The Collaboration Portal will also show projects from external enterprises that students can apply for.
 The projects must be academically approved and be relevant to students' study programme.
 The deadlines for applications/registration are shown in Table 1. - 1.3 The department approves the final project text and checks that the student has made sufficient progress, ref. sections 1.7 and 1.8.
-The department then assigns a course coordinator so that projects can be accepted by the deadline in Table 1. - 1.4 If the student will be carrying out a project in collaboration with an enterprise or other institution outside the University of Stavanger, the student will, in addition to a course coordinator, be assigned a supervisor, who will normally be employed by the external enterprise or institution.
-If the student will be carrying out a project published by the department, the course coordinator and supervisor will often be the same person.
-A course coordinator must be employed at the University of Stavanger.
-Research fellows, PhD candidates, postgraduates, technical personal and representatives of external enterprise/institutions can act as supervisors. - 1.5 The contract must be signed in the Collaboration Portal.
+The department then assigns a supervisor at UiS so that projects can be accepted by the deadline in Table 1. - 1.4 If the student will be carrying out a project in collaboration with an enterprise or other institution outside the University of Stavanger, the student will, in addition to a supervisor at UiS, be assigned a supervisor, who will normally be employed by the external enterprise or institution.
+If the student will be carrying out a project published by the department, the supervision will often be done by one person.
+The supervisor must be employed at the University of Stavanger.
+Research fellows, PhD candidates, postgraduates, technical personal and representatives of external enterprise/institutions can act as co-supervisors or external supervisors.

+- 1.5 The contract must be signed in the Collaboration Portal.
 Each student must sign and submit a contract by the applicable deadline.
 If students will be writing their thesis as part of a group, a group contract must also be completed.
 This is also available from the Collaboration Portal.
-This must be completed by each student and submitted electronically by the applicable deadline. - 1.6 The withdrawal deadlines for bachelor's and master's theses are specified in section 3-9(6) of the Regulations relating to Studies and Examinations at the University of Stavanger:

-- The withdrawal deadline for bachelor's theses is 1 April, i.e. 6 weeks before the submission deadline. - The withdrawal deadline for master's theses is 1 April, i.e. 10 weeks before the submission deadline. - The withdrawal deadline for master's theses in biological chemistry (BIOMAS) is 1 November, i.e. 6 weeks after accepting the project.
-This is due to the expensive laboratory exercises - If a bachelor's thesis is going to be written outside the normal period, the withdrawal deadline is 1 November, i.e. 6 weeks before the submission deadline. - If a master's thesis is going to be written outside the normal period, the withdrawal deadline is 6 October, i.e. 10 weeks before the submission deadline. - If a master's thesis in biological chemistry (BIOMAS) is going to be written outside the normal period, the withdrawal deadline is 27 October, i.e. 6 weeks after accepting the project.
+This must be completed by each student and submitted electronically by the applicable deadline.
+When students write their thesis as part of a group, each student must submit their own copy of the final thesis. - 1.6 The withdrawal deadlines for bachelor's and master's theses are specified in section 3-9(6) of the Regulations relating to Studies and Examinations at the University of Stavanger: - The withdrawal deadline for bachelor's theses is 1 April, i.e. 6 weeks before the submission deadline. - The withdrawal deadline for master's theses is 1 April, i.e. 10 weeks before the submission deadline. - The withdrawal deadline for master's theses in biological chemistry (BIOMAS) is 1 November, i.e. 6 weeks after accepting the project.
+This is due to the expensive laboratory exercises. - If a bachelor's thesis is going to be written outside the normal period, the withdrawal deadline is 1 November, i.e. 6 weeks before the submission deadline. - If a master's thesis is going to be written outside the normal period, the withdrawal deadline is 6 October, i.e. 10 weeks before the submission deadline. - If a master's thesis in biological chemistry (BIOMAS) is going to be written outside the normal period, the withdrawal deadline is 27 October, i.e. 6 weeks after accepting the project.
 This is due to the expensive laboratory exercises.